Consortium Agreements and Financial Aid Policy

 A student who is degree seeking at another institution may want to enroll in coursework at KU (host school) while obtaining financial aid from their home institution.
 The student must request the consortium agreement and obtain permission from their home institution.

-The FAS makes a copy of the completed & signed Consortium Agreement for FAS files, emails the consortium agreement to the home school, checks enrollment of the student periodically, and notifies the host school of any changes in enrollment.
+The FAS makes a copy of the completed & signed Consortium Agreement for FAS files, emails the consortium agreement to the home school, checks enrollment of the student regularly through established reports, and notifies the host school of any changes in enrollment.

 Financial Aid and Scholarships